o-alquimista/fragments-skeleton/README.md

-This project contains what you need to start developing a Fragments application.
+This package contains what you need to start developing a Fragments application.